 - Indian River State College, Florida: Katie Profeta and Michael Pelitera, IRSC Virtual Campus

-- Indiana River State College created Virtual Campus Instructor Training (VCIT), which is a textbook-free, online training course developed for faculty teaching online at the College.
-The transfer of these skills will be demonstrated using the online course environment in Blackboard Learn, and the tools provided within Learn that help increase efficiency for faculty such as on-board rubrics, discussions, surveys and quizzes.
-Additionally, VCIT utilizes Blackboard Collaborate to increase the flexibility and convenience that the online courses already offer.
+- Indiana River State College created Virtual Campus Instructor Training (VCIT), which is a textbook-free, training course developed for faculty teaching at the College.
+The transfer of these skills will be demonstrated using the course environment in Blackboard Learn, and the tools provided within Learn that help increase efficiency for faculty such as on-board rubrics, discussions, surveys and quizzes.
+Additionally, VCIT utilizes Blackboard Collaborate to increase the flexibility and convenience that the courses already offer.

 - Central Michigan University: Jeremy Bond, Kendra Brown, and Ming Dai

-- Central Michigan University transformed their online course design process through bringing together multiple departments for the improvement of course design.
+- Central Michigan University transformed their course design process through bringing together multiple departments for the improvement of course design.
 The process has proven to reduce the time of completion for course design from 145 days to 97 days allowing for more courses to be re-designed each semester.

 - Central Michigan University's Catalyst Award Story